RequirementsFGCUcaballotti4514/FamilyInitiativeProject/Use Case.md

 the system will update the information with the corrected data and save it.
 The staff will be able to view the corrected data in the system, and the correction will be reflected in any reports or analyses that are generated from the data.
-FI wants to retain the original document as well to reflect on why the correction was make if they need it.
+FI wants to retain the original document as well to reflect on why the correction was made if they need it.
 The staff may choose to review the corrected data to ensure that it is accurate and complete.
 The goal of this use case is to allow RBTs to correct any errors or omissions in their input data to ensure that it is reliable and useful for future analysis and decision-making.